Germinating the seeds

 plants are 2-3 months old, you may gently transfer them to larger pots.

-The second year, use approximately a 3 gallon (12 liter) pot.
+2-3 gallon (8-12 liter) pot.
 Over about 40% humidity is best.
 If it seems to suffer from low humidity indoors, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.
 Dormancy care -- In winter

 the rhizomes may go dormant if conditions are cool enough.
 If this happens,